Cooking classes stir up fun at Boys and Girls Club

 "I was able to try the stir fry; it was really good," Jackson said.
 "They also made the homemade sauce that they put in the stir fry."

-She said the kids enjoyed the food they made regardless of whether they viewed it as healthy or not, but they get to write down the recipes to take home, and she hopes that will make an impression on them in time.
+She said the kids enjoyed the food they made regardless of whether they viewed it as healthy, but they get to write down the recipes to take home, and she hopes that will make an impression on them in time.

 "It's not only healthy habits," Jackson said.
 "It's something that they will be conscious of long-term."